 - SelectandObjectsSecurity ProfilesURL FilteringAddor modify a URL Filtering profile.

 - Block access to all known dangerous URL categories: malware, phishing, dynamic-dns, unknown, command-and-control, extremism, copyright-infringement, proxy-avoidance-and-anonymizers, newly-registered-domain, grayware, and parked.

-- Configure the URL Filtering profile to detect corporate credential submissions to websites that are in allowed URL categories.The firewall does not check credential submissions for whitelisted trusted sites, even if you enable the checks for the URL categories for these sites, to provide best performance.
-The whitelisted trusted sites represent sites where Palo Alto Networks has not observed any malicious or phishing attacks.
-Updates for this whitelist are delivered through Application and Threat content updates.
+- Configure the URL Filtering profile to detect corporate credential submissions to websites that are in allowed URL categories.The firewall does not check credential submissions for trusted sites, even if you enable the checks for the URL categories for these sites, to provide best performance.
+The trusted sites represent sites where Palo Alto Networks has not observed any malicious or phishing attacks.
+Updates for this trusted site list are delivered through Application and Threat content updates.
 For a list of App-IDs that are exempt from credential detection, see Trusted App-IDs That Skip Credential Submission Detection on live.paloaltonetworks.com.